webpack/webpack.js.org/content/guides/code-splitting-libraries.md

 };
 ```

-With the above webpack config, we see three bundles being generated. `vendor`, `main` and `manifest` bundles.
+With the above webpack config, we see three hashed bundles being generated: `vendor`, `main` and `manifest`.

 Using what we have learned so far, we could also achieve the same result with an implicit common vendor chunk.